LEED Gold Student Innovation Center

-IMEG provided engineering design services for the new, $60-million Student Innovation Center at Iowa State University.
+IMEG provided engineering design services for the LEED Gold, $60-million Student Innovation Center at Iowa State University.
 The new building was designed for multidisciplinary use and is a hub for students in the College of Engineering and College of Design, furthering the university’s mission to be a hands-on institution.

 The 146,323-sf, student-centric building houses no faculty offices but a variety of spaces for students to collaborate and experiment.
 The center features fabrication areas for electronics, woodworking and textiles, metal working and engine test bays, as well as a test kitchen and a store selling products the students make.
 Also included in the five-story building are meeting rooms and breakout spaces, study and collaboration areas, administrative space, student organization offices, and a café.

 IMEG worked closely with the university to determine the needs of each of the building’s student groups since multiple disciplines use the new facility, with some areas designated as shared spaces and others dedicated for a particular discipline.

 Engineers provided MEP, fire protection, and technology design, as well as energy modeling, a life cycle cost study, and construction administration services.
 The design includes a large amount of equipment needed to support the metal, wood, plastic, and electronics fabrication areas, and for engine testing.
 The electrical systems include a 175 kW generator for serving life safety needs and critical loads; horizontal bus ducts to be utilized in the equipment areas for distributing power to various equipment; the electrical service is 2500 amps, 480 volt, 3-phase.